2018 Pacific hurricane season: Hurricane Hector

 A disturbance began generating thunderstorms as it traveled across northern South America.
 The system entered the Eastern Pacific Ocean on July 25, and a low-pressure trough formed on the next day to the south of Central America and Mexico.
 The trough moved westward for several days before a passing Kelvin wave improved the environment; this allowed the trough's convection to gradually become more organized.
 A tropical depression spawned by 12:00 UTC on July 31, about 805 mi south-southwest of the southern tip of the Baja California peninsula.
 The depression strengthened into Tropical Storm Hector about 12 hours later, at 00:00 UTC on August 1.

 Hector was steered westward during the next several days.
 The storm was located over warm sea surface temperatures, fueling a 30-hour period of rapid intensification.
 Hector reached its initial peak on August 2 at 18:00 UTC as a 90 kn Category 2 hurricane.
 Shortly after, northerly shear abraded the northern eyewall of the hurricane before intensification resumed later on August 3.
 While about 1,680 mi west-southwest of the southern tip of the Baja California peninsula, Hector became a Category 3 major hurricane around 00:00 UTC on August 4.
 After entering the Central Pacific Ocean, Hector tracked west-northwest.
 Hector peaked on August 6 at 18:00 UTC as a high-end Category 4 hurricane with winds of 135 kn and a pressure of 936 mbar.
 The storm's movement gradually shifted westward over the next few days.
 During this time, lower sea surface temperatures and ocean heat content as well as mid-level dry air caused Hector to gradually weaken into a low-end Category 3 storm.
 The storm began to intensify again on the next day as a result of improving environmental conditions.
 Hector reached its secondary peak as a 120 kn Category 4 hurricane at 18:00 UTC on August 10.
 Afterward, Hector tracked towards the west-northwest and later northwest.
 Southerly shear imparted by an upper-level low caused gradual weakening over the next few days.
 Hector weakened into a tropical storm around 00:00 UTC on August 13.
 The storm crossed the International Date Line over 12 hours later, entering the western Pacific Ocean.

 Hector approached several islands on its journey through the Central Pacific Ocean, prompting the issuance of tropical storm watches and warnings for islands in Papahānaumokuākea Marine National Monument as well as Johnston Atoll.
-Overall, the impact to land was minimal; high surf was reported along the southern shores of Hawaii's Big Island and several dozen people were rescued on Oahu.
+The ports of Hilo and Kawaihae closed for three days due to the hurricane, while Whittington, Punaluu, and Milolii Beach Parks were closed.
+At least 90 people had to be rescued on Oahu due to dangerous swells generated by the cyclone, reaching 20 ft high.
 During Hector's track across the Eastern Pacific, it spent more consecutive days as a major hurricane than any other storm.